 "You know what I find most absurd about earthlings?
 Every year, when the days get shorter and colder, they swarm out and buy dead conifers.
 Some even strike down their own specimen in the forest.
 Then they set it up in their dens and put all sorts of frippery on it.
 Perhaps this distracts from the fact that the little tree continues to dry up.
 And then many things are wrapped in lots and lots of colorful paper and placed underneath.
 Hours later, after the arrangement has been partly sung about, the sometimes quite elaborate wrappings are torn down and disposed of.
-Often only a few days later, the tree also ends up on shared areas outside the caves.
+Often just a few days later, the tree also ends up in shared areas outside the burrows."

 There are also longer mobile containers for several terrestrials.
 However, many terrestrials absolutely want to stand in their own container.
 Since they have built quite a lot of their caves compressed together, one could believe that the Earthlings are concerned with a collective togetherness.
 But the idea could also be to have more parking areas and paths for these driving units, because they are really everywhere, sometimes stacked on large floors or in individual boxes.
 Every two years, most earthlings urgently need a new driving unit, although they are quite stable in themselves and last a long time.